 If you do choose to go with a solid wall like this Emmental staircase, you’re guaranteed a modern look and feel.
 Looking for a more rustic vibe?
 Create a wall of separated barn boards, or go with stained pallets.
 Either way, you’ll get the light you want with a completely unique feel.

-Book-lovers will absolutely swoon for this staircase design.
-Make the most of what might otherwise be unusable space by using your stairs as a bookshelf.
+At-home workers will absolutely swoon for this staircase design.
+Make the most of what might otherwise be unusable space by using your stairs as a mini-office.
 There’s actually a number of ways you can do this.
 Creating a built-in bookcase along the supporting wall offers a visually stunning staircase design.
-You could also build bookshelves into the stair risers for a different take on the stairway bookcase.
+Also, add dual-purpose decor throughout as in the decor bin beneath the desk which is both functional and vintage.

 Let in the Light

-For a really unique staircase design, have the lighting incorporated into the railing, rather than the stairs.
+For a really unique staircase design, instead of the stairs, have the lighting incorporated into the railing.
 Take it one step further by incorporating a lamp or glass light block into the newel post at the foot of the stairs.
 How’s that for gorgeous?

 Explore Freestanding Staircase Design